Skip to main content

 Human powered recreational craft, lower powered vessels and craft engaged in towing are advised to avoid the area over the slack water period (around 2 hours over low water and around 1 hour over high water), or if there has been heavy rain and to be vigilant if there is a Met Office weather warning for rain or storms in force for the London area.

-The CSO is partly connected to the tunnel which will intercept some of the discharges, but any larger storms and rain downpours may result in a discharge directly into the river.
-The Tunnel is expected to be in full service from Mid 2025.
+The CSO is partly connected to the tunnel which will intercept most of the discharges, but any larger storms and rain downpours may result in a discharge directly into the river.
+The Tunnel is expected to be in full service later in 2025.
 A new Notice will be issued at a later date to advise of permanent Tideway Tunnel operations.

-All mariners are advised to exercise caution when passing the site, remain outside of the works area (marked in purple on the chart) whilst construction works are ongoing and to pay attention to warnings given.
+All mariners are advised to exercise caution when passing the site and to pay attention to warnings given.

 Further information on the characteristics of the CSO discharges, assessments of risk and potential impacts on mariners, which were undertaken by Tideway’s designers, are available on their website.
 Go to www.tideway.london/contact-us/document-library* and follow the link to CSO DISCHARGES - RISK TO NAVIGATION*.
 Mariners should consult these documents when passage planning.